ghost-goblin/CySA/part3.md

 ## Intrusion prevention system (IPS) rules

 ## Data loss prevention (DLP)
++ A system that scans outbound traffic and prevents it from being transmitted if it contains specific contect types

 ## Endpoint detection and response (EDR)
 + Reduce false positives